ManuelBuenAbad/ds_projects/02_penguins/README.md

 In this end-to-end project, I

-1. Collect, transform (including cleaning), and deploy the data in various ways (ETL).
+1. collect, transform (including cleaning), and deploy the data in various ways (ETL);
-2. Engage in thorough exploratory analysis (EDA) through statistics and data visualization reports.
+2. engage in thorough exploratory analysis (EDA) through statistics and data visualization reports;
-3. Use domain knowledge and unsupervised learning for feature engineering.
+3. use domain knowledge and unsupervised learning for feature engineering;
-4. Employ rigorous feature selection methods.
+4. employ rigorous feature selection methods;
-5. Construct automated pipelines that, in addition to performing the steps listed above:
+5. construct automated pipelines that, in addition to performing the steps listed above:

 	a. employ various state-of-the-art AI/ML/DL algorithms,